ansonlin3578/Jubo_RestfulCRUD_GOverion/README.md

 # Implementing CRUD in GoLang REST API

-# Jubo_intern_RESTful_CRUD
+## Jubo_intern_RESTful_CRUD
 intern_HomeWork
-Use nodeJS & Express framework to construct a RESTful API with CRUD function
+Use Golang & GORMux framework to construct a RESTful API with CRUD function

 # Documentation
 ## How to run the project